 Two new exhibits exploring archaeological and Indigenous science knowledge systems have been installed at the Queensland Museum by CABAH’s Dr Britt Asmussen.
 The two display cases speak to archaeological and Indigenous science knowledge systems, and link strongly to CABAH’s E&E program, particularly in terms of audience engagement and curriculum links. […]READ ARTICLE

-CABAH researchers Distinguished Professor Bert Roberts and Professor Zenobia Jacobs (pictured), both based at the University of Wollongong (UOW), have been named in the 2017 list of Clarivate Analytics Highly Cited Researchers, a respected global list of the most influential researchers, based on citations in Web of Science.
-The list […]READ ARTICLE
+CABAH researchers Professor Zenobia Jacobs, based at the University of Wollongong (UOW), and Professor Barry Brook, from the University of Tasmania, have been named in the 2019 list of Clarivate Analytics Highly Cited Researchers, a respected global list of the most influential researchers, based on citations in Web of Science. […]READ ARTICLE